-Table 15.8.
+Table 16.8.
 PermissionStore interface

-Return type Method Description List <permission></permission> listPermissions(Object target) This method should return a List of Permission objects representing

-Return type Method Description all the permissions granted for the specified target object.
+Return type Method Description List <permission></permission> listPermissions(Object target) This method should return a List of Permission objects representing all the permissions granted for the specified target object.
 List <permission></permission> listPermissions(Object target, String action) This method should return a List of Permission objects representing all the permissions with the specified action, granted for the specified target object.
-List <permission></permission> listPermissions(Set<object> targets, String action)</object> This method should return a List of Permission objects representing all the permissions with the specified action, granted for the specified set of target objects. boolean grantPermission(Permission) This method should persist the specified Permission object to the backend storage,
+List <permission></permission> listPermissions(Set<object> targets, String action)</object> This method should return a List of Permission objects representing all the permissions with the specified action, granted for the specified set of target objects. boolean grantPermission(Permission) This method should persist the specified Permission object to the backend storage, returning true if successful. boolean grantPermissions(List<permission> permissions)</permission> This method should persist all of the Permission objects contained in the specified List, returning true if successful. boolean revokePermission(Permission permission) This method should remove the specified Permission object from persistent storage.

-Return type Method Description returning true if successful. boolean grantPermissions(List<permission> permissions)</permission> This method should persist all of the Permission objects contained in the specified List, returning true if successful. boolean revokePermission(Permission permission) This method should remove the specified Permission object from persistent storage. boolean revokePermissions(List<permission> permissions)</permission> This method should remove all of the Permission objects in the specified list from persistent storage.
+Return type Method Description boolean revokePermissions(List <permissions)< td="">&gt;This method should remove all of the Permission objects in the specified list from persistent storage.</permissions)<> >This method should remove all of the Permission objects in the specified list from persistent storage.
 List <string></string> listAvailableActions(Object target) This method should return a list of all the available actions (as Strings) for the class of the specified target object.
-It is used in conjunction with
+It is used in conjunction with permission management to build the user interface for granting specific class permissions (see section further down).

-Return type Method Description

-permission

-management

-to build the

-user interface

-for granting

-specific class

-permissions

-(see section

-further down).

-15.6.10.3.
+16.6.10.3.
 JpaPermissionStore